Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Proof of the results

 \subsection{Approximate dynamical systems by neural ODEs}

-Here we show that the flow-map of the original ODE (\ref{eq:ODE_general}) can be approximated by that of neural ODEs, up to any accuracy.
+Here, we show that the flow map of the original ODE in (\ref{eq:ODE_general}) can be approximated by that of neural ODEs up to any accuracy.
 This is based on the error estimation between two ODE systems.

-\begin{lemma} Consider two ODE systems,
+\begin{lemma} Consider two ODE systems